Start the debugger session

 Select theShift+F9 command from the main menu and select the required configuration.

-Learn how to start a debugging session for tests from the Run and debug tests topic.
+Learn how to start a debugging session for tests from the Run tests topic.

 Pause/Resume a debugger session